devikirang/jobcenter/README.md

 ## Application navigation flow.
 * Access application from http://localhost:8080/login
-* Find the registed users list from the Registeration page.
+* Find the registed users list from the Rigister page.
 * Candidate logs in and selects Job from all the jobs. - 'src/java/com.jobcenter.model.Job'
 * The Job has Recruiter contact details and Location details.
 * Candidate applies for a 'Job' postion with Resume. - 'src/java/com.jobcenter.model.JobApplication'